Fractalemma/terraform-3tier-app/README.md

   - Domain registration:
     - Manual provision
     - Includes a Public Hosted Zone
-  - Alias record:
+  - A Alias record:
     - Points to the Internet Gateway (which is in front of the ALB)
     - Free of cost
-    - Can't set TTL (CNAME can)
-- AMC - AWS Certificate Manager - Puclic certificate:
+- ACM - AWS Certificate Manager - Puclic certificate:
   - Manual provision
-  - Pending approval
+  - Pending approval (not included in the current state -> HTTP traffic)
 - Internet Gateway:
-  - between R53 and ALB
   - At VPC level
+  - Provides internet accesss to the Web Tier
-- Application Load Balancer:
+- Application Load Balancer (x2):
-  - HTTPS listener (if SSL/TLS cert is available):
+  - One for the Web Tier and one in between the Web and App Tier
+  - HTTP listener:
     - Points to the target group
-    - Scurity policy: leave default
-    - Load cert from ACM
+  - HTTPS listener (future implementation when ACM Cert is available):
+    - Points to the target group
-- Auto Scaling Group:
+- Auto Scaling Group (x2):
+  - One for the Web Tier and one for the App Tier
   - Launch Template for EC2s
   - Deploy in two AZs
   - 1 EC2 per AZ: